Contents

 Thanks to the GNU gcc compiler collection , you are plenty of options for embedded development.
 From small microcontrollers until the sky … for free and open.

 Now, keep in mind that there are toooonnnns of interesting open source projects that provide high-quality professional-grade libraries and tools for your own projects.
-Your Android or iOS smartphone is plenty of these projects.
+Your Android or iOS smartphone are plenty of these projects.
 Also, commercial projects are very interesting here.
 Don’t discover the wheel (<- buscar expresio anglesa), please.

 Well, apply now the command ldd on the executable obtained in this session.